mikeoverbay/TankExporter/README.md

 You can download it here: https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

+### Version 107:
+I added "Tanks Description" to the right click load context menu.</br>
+Now you can see the information about the tank/

 ### Version 106:
 This fixes an indexing issue when a tank has more guns than storage I had allocated in Tank Exporter.
 I upped this to 64 slots.
 More than should ever be needed.